 Kleftiko Beach is one of the best places to see in Milos.
-It’s one of the most famous coves on the island and was an old pirates hideout.
-Kleftiko is located on the southwest tip of the island and is mainly accessible by boat; though it’s possible to walk there, we don’t recommend it.
+It’s one of the most famous coves on the island and was an old pirate hideout.
+Kleftiko is located on the island’s southwest tip and is mainly accessible by boat; though it’s possible to walk there, we don’t recommend it.

 Instead, book a sailboat and enjoy a fully captained experience full of swimming, snorkeling, and even a cookout on the beach.
-Along the way, you’ll see unique rock formations and traditional fishing villages!
+You’ll also see unique rock formations and traditional fishing villages!

 19. Day Trip to Kimolos

 Kimolos is a charming and quaint island in the Cyclades close to Milos.
-However, not many people have heard of it or venture to it.
+However, not many people have heard of it or ventured into it.
 It’s known for its unique beaches and turquoise clear waters.